-When setting the position and/or velocity of a dynamic component that has been set to be parametric (Section 3.1.3), a controller should not set its position or velocity directly, but should instead set its target position and/or target velocity, since this allows the solver to properly interpolate the position and velocity during the time step.
-The methods to set or query target positions and velocities for Point-based components are while for Frame-based components they are
+When setting the position and/or velocity of a dynamic component that has been set to be parametric (Section 3.1.3), a controller can opt to set its position and/or velocity directly.
+However, it is often preferable to instead set the component's target position and/or target velocity, since this allows the solver to properly interpolate the position and velocity during the time step.